Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Experiments

 Tables \ref{table_1} and \ref{table_2} illustrate the performance of various models on the \textsc{MathCheck-GSM} and \textsc{MathCheck-GEO}, respectively.
 The leftmost column represents the average performance across all tasks and all question variants.
 The middle four columns detail the performance on various mathematical reasoning tasks, while the right four columns display performance across different question variants.
 Consequently, each model is represented by a 4$\times$4 checklist table, which showcases the model's performance in various dimensions.
 The details of all checklist tables are further elaborated in Appendix \ref{sec-HeatMapGSM} and \ref{sec-HeatMapGEO}.

-On \textsc{MathCheck-GSM} (Table~\ref{table_1}), GPT-4o exhibits outstanding performance with an impressive overall score of 92.0, achieving the highest levels in most tasks and question variants.
-GPT-4 is closely followed with a score of 90.9 and demonstrates top performance on the answerable judging task.
-These outcomes indicate that strong foundational models still possess formidable and robust performance across a variety of mathematical reasoning tasks.
-Among the open-source LLMs, LlaMa3-70B-Instruct achieves the highest score of 84.7 and performs excellently across a range of tasks and problem variants.
-Notably, Qwen-72B underperforms in tasks other than problem solving, which we suspect is due to its special optimization of the solving task.
+On \textsc{MathCheck-GSM} (Table~\ref{table_1}), O1-preview and O1-mini exhibit outstanding performance with impressive overall score of 93.2 and 92.7, demonstrates strong effect of extending reasoning thought exploration.
+GPT-4o is closely followed with a score of 92.0 and demonstrates top performance on the problem solving task and irrelevant disturbance variants.
+These results indicate that strong foundational models still possess formidable and robust performance across a variety of mathematical reasoning tasks.
+Among the open-source LLMs, LlaMa-3.1-70B-Instruct achieves the highest score of 90.5 and performs excellently across a range of tasks and problem variants.
+Its performance has significantly improved compared to LLaMA-3 version and surpasses that of GPT-4o-mini.
+Besides, Qwen1.5-72B-Chat underperforms in tasks other than problem solving, which we suspect is due to its special optimization of the solving task.
 This phenomenon is also observed across all math-customized models, which tend to be trained on similar mathematical problems and problem-solving processes, resulting in a relatively narrow scope of reasoning capabilities.

-On \textsc{MathCheck-GEO} (Table~\ref{table_2}), GPT-4o also demonstrates the best performance, achieving a top score of 65.3 in the All category.
+On \textsc{MathCheck-GEO} (Table~\ref{table_2}), GPT-4o demonstrates the best performance, achieving a top score of 65.3 in the All category.
 The performance of GPT4-turbo-20240409 and GPT4-Vision-Preview is similar, reaching scores of 61.7 and 60.0, respectively.
 In particular, the performance of Claude-3-sonnet is slightly superior in visual contexts compared to that of its larger counterpart, Claude-3-opus.
-Among the open-source MLLMs, all of them exhibited poor problem-solving performance.
-This suggests that the multi-modal reasoning capabilities of open-source MLLMs still have significant room for improvement, meriting further exploration by the research community.
+Among the open-source MLLMs, the large-size MLLMs demonstrate surprisingly strong performance, with Qwen-VL-70B attaining 60.4 over the GPT-4-Vision-Preview.
+However, the most of small-size MLLMs exhibited poor performance especially in probelm solving, which suggests that the multi-modal reasoning capabilities of open-source small-size open-source MLLMs still have significant room for improvement.